 - After your machine has fully drained, clean the tub one more time with the vinegar and baking soda solution.

 Once you're finished with this process, the inside of your machine should feel smoother and smell fresher, indicating that mold and mildew have been removed.
 If you’re searching for a new washing machine, look for models with their own tub-cleaning cycle; that way, the machine will do all the work for you!

 Wipe down the door and rubber gasket after every wash.

 Your washing machine door and the rubber that surrounds it do not dry well.
 After each wash, be sure to wipe down the door and the rubber; you can even hook a cloth to the machine to remind yourself.
 After wiping down these places, leave the door of the machine open so that the inside dries out more quickly.
 If you have a top-load machine, you may have a latch that keeps the door open between washes so that the inside can dry out properly.

 The inside of your washing machine isn’t the only place that regularly needs a deep clean: to get rid of soap buildup and bad odor, you also need to care for your detergent dispenser.
 You can make sure it’s clean and functional by keeping several things in mind.
 First, always leave it open when your machine is not in use.
 Second, always use the right amount of detergent: check the back of your detergent box to determine how much solution you should use.
 Using the correct amount can eliminate residue.

 While these steps can help keep your washing machine clean, you may still encounter technical issues with your washing machine over the course of its lifetime.
 If your washing machine is making loud noises, won’t drain, or is vibrating roughly, call a John C. Flood plumber to ensure your machine is functioning properly.
-Our expert technicians are ready to respond to any issues (emergency or longer-term) 24 hours a day, seven days a week.
+Our call center is open 24 hours a day, seven days a week — because a washing machine doesn't wait to break down during normal business hours.
+Our expert technicians are ready to respond to any emergency washing machine issues.
 Give us a call today!